 By focussing on having the right posture in your drills, you’ll help develop the best posture for your running as well.
 This is one of my top tips for new runners: think about your posture.

 If you look at videos of the world’s best distance runners, you’ll notice they always position their torso slightly ahead of their midline.
-The reason for this is because they’re trying to counteract the effects of gravity.
+The reason for this is that they’re trying to counteract the effects of gravity.

 Running with a straight back not only means you use more energy but the activity has more impact on your joints and bones.